evoluteur/evolutility-server-node/README.md

 ### Extras endpoints

-In addition to CRUD, Evolutility-Server-Node provides endpoints for Charts, Lists of values, and more.
+In addition to CRUD, Evolutility-Server-Node provides a few endpoints for Charts, Lists of values, and more.

 #### Discovery